GiorgioBoccarella/Manim_evo_animation/README.md

 ## Trajectory along a "Neutral genotype Network"

-Animation inspired by *"The origin of evolutionary innovation" Chapter 5 (Andreas Wagner)*
+Animation inspired by *"The origin of evolutionary innovation" Chapter 5 (Andreas Wagner)* Different connectedness values favour the discovery on novel phenotypes in the genotype network

 ![output](https://user-images.githubusercontent.com/45296503/131686724-21a22bd4-3075-4a0c-8df1-baf433faa3a5.gif)